-This section reports experimental results assessing the performance of the various heuristics.
-As for the applications, we use the StreamIt suite [45], and variants of these workflows with the same graph structures but different computation-to-communication ratios.
-As for the target platform, we use $4\times4$ and $6\times6$ CMP grids, whose hardware characteristics are representative of state-of-the-art devices.
-The source code for all experiments is publicly available at [42].
+This section reports simulation results assessing the performance of the various heuristics.
+As for the applications, we use both real-life applications taken from the StreamIt suite [45], and randomly generated applications, which allows us to cover a broader spectrum.
+As for the target platform, we use 4×4 and 6×6 CMP grids, whose hardware characteristics are representative of state-of-the-art devices.
+The source code for all simulations is publicly available at [42].

-6.1 Experimental setting
+6.1 Simulation setting